 My name is Caroline, but you can call me Cara.
 I am a Yoga Alliance Certified Teacher in Traditional Tantra and Hatha Yoga.
 I am also an Embodiment Therapist, which is a body approach to psychotherapy.

-If you’re ready to share you experience with me, I can help you find the balance within.
+If you’re ready to share your experience with me, I can help you find the balance within.

 l am a Yoga Alliance Certified teacher, which is the most trusted yoga certification and community around the world.

 I studied the science of Traditional Tantra and Embodiment Therapy in order to use yoga as a psychological therapy.